CYCLING PERFORMANCE TIPS - heart rate monitor

 USING A HRM TO AVOID OVERTRAINING

 A heart monitor can provide you with clues as to whether you are risking an overtraining situation - and thus should take an extra day of rest.
-Do a warmup that takes you to the foot of a familiar hill.
+Do a warm up that takes you to the foot of a familiar hill.
 Climb at your usual pace while keeping one eye on your HRM.
 One of four things will happen:

 1. Heart rate is higher than normal and legs feel tired